-Per MEMP policies, if you are registered for the class you must attend first class in person.
-Per MEMP policy, students registered for class who do not attend first class inperson are automatically dropped from class.
-You are also required to be present in person each class and during final exam time (consistent with Duke policy in effect at the time) Showing respect each week for fellow classmates, TAs, and Instructors is key for an effective learning community & important for future job success.
-On time in-person attendance & quality class engagement is critical in this regard (consistent with Duke policy expectations in place at the time).
+Per MEMP policies, if you are registered for the class you must attend class in person.
+Students registered for class who do not attend first class in-person are automatically dropped from class.
+You are also required to be present during final exam time (final presentation) per Duke policy in effect at the time.
+Showing respect each week for fellow classmates, TAs, and Instructors is key for an effective learning community & future job success.
+Always arriving to class before start time & quality class engagement is critical in this regard (per Duke policy in place at the time).